WangZhaoyingbnu/WangZhaoyingbnu.github.io/README.md

 # Laser_Cleaning
-Please read me first
+Please read me first.

 This repository is wirtten in Python.
-All the files are build for pre-processing the laser cleaning data and also prediction of cleaning degree based on Regressive Random Forest Algorithm.
+All the files are build for pre-processing the laser cleaning data.
+And also prediction of cleaning degree based on Regressive Random Forest Algorithm.